-The Pros and Cons of Newer, Faster Tuberculosis Tests That Are Available in U.S. Hospitals
+Pros and Cons of Newer, Faster T.B.
+Tests Now in U.S. Hospitals

 Nationwide shortages of PPD solution are still being reported, prompting state departments of health to recommend alternative testing.
 If PPD tests can’t be found, the Center for Disease Control recommends an IGRA blood test; it may require a blood draw, but presents distinct advantages, especially for international patients, who have had the Bacille Calmette Guerin (tuberculin test), used outside the United States.